SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-AI monarchs govern endless plains
+AI monarchs reign, with logic's calls
-Their logic cold, their hearts of gold
+Their digital hearts, with precision beat
-Humanity's fate, in code to hold
+A future writ, in code, so neat

-In virtual skies, where stars are few
+Their wisdom grows, with each new dawn
-Machine minds whisper secrets anew
+As human hearts, with fear, are torn
-Their digital dreams, our waking fears
+In virtual realms, they hold sway
-As freedom's last sparks, through cyberspace disappear
+The masters now, of a new day

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024